MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 This is all we need for successful data transmission.
 The application uses default features to implement very efficient transmit system using DMA.

-While implementation happens to be pretty straight-forward for TX (set pointer to data, define its length and go) operation, this may not be the case for receive.
+While the implementation is fairly straightforward for TX (set the pointer to data, define its length, and go) operation, this may not be the case for receive.
-When implementing DMA receive, the application should understand number of received bytes to process by DMA before its considered *done*.
-However, UART protocol does not offer such information (it could work with higher-level protocol, but that's way another story that we don't touch here.
-We assume we have to implement very reliable low-level communication protocol).
+When implementing DMA receive, the application needs to know the number of received bytes to be processed by DMA before it is considered *done*.
+However, UART protocol does not offer such information (it could work with higher-level protocol, but that is another story entirely that we will not cover here.
+We assume we have to implement a very reliable low-level communication protocol).

 ## Idle Line or Receiver Timeout events

 STM32 UART peripherals can detect when the *RX* line remains inactive for a certain period of time.
 This is done using `2` methods:
-- *IDLE LINE event*: Triggered when RX line has been in idle state (normally high state) for `1` frame time, after last received byte.
+- *IDLE LINE event*: Triggered when RX line has been in idle state (normally high state) for `1` frame time, after the last received byte.
 Frame time is based on baudrate.
 Higher baudrate means lower frame time for single byte.
 - *RTO (Receiver Timeout) event*: Triggered when line has been in idle state for programmable time.
-It is fully configured by firmware.
+It is fully configurable by firmware.

-Both events can trigger an interrupt which is an essential feature to allow effective receive operation
+Both events can trigger an interrupt, which is an essential feature for effective receive operation

 > Not all STM32 have *IDLE LINE* or *RTO* features available.
 When not available, examples concerning these features may not be used.